boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## Overview & Motivation

-This folder deploys a **unified ML + SmartSim/SmartRedis stack on CSC's Roihu supercomputer only** — **JAX + Equinox + TensorFlow + PyTorch + ONNX + SmartSim + SmartRedis**, with **PySR (JuliaCall)** available as an **optional** add-on, all in one environment.
+This folder deploys a **unified ML + SmartSim/SmartRedis stack on CSC's Roihu supercomputer only** — **JAX + Equinox + TensorFlow + PyTorch + ONNX + SmartSim + SmartRedis + FoamPilot CSC**, with **PySR (JuliaCall)** available as an **optional** add-on, all in one environment.
 The same SmartSim-CSC checkout also contains an independently maintained OpenFOAM integration for OpenFOAM.com v2412 on Roihu x86_64 CPU nodes.
 Puhti and Mahti are no longer targets of this guide.

 The target architecture is **auto-detected** from the node you run the installer on: